 Angela Napoli in Fabulous series has little floating emojis (pictured above) pop up as a Running Gag.
-For example, in Fabulous: Angela's Sweet Revenge, the yellow one with a halo would say, for example, that a marriage should be built on trust, and the red one with horns would, for example, sing a bar of "Suspicious Minds".
+For example, in Fabulous: Angela's Sweet Revenge, the yellow one with a halo would say that a marriage should be built on trust, while the red one with horns would sing a bar of "Suspicious Minds".
 As of Wedding Disaster, they are now represented as miniature versions of Angela herself.

 Catherine uses this method to display the hero Vincent's mental morality as the game progresses, and whether he chooses Catherine or Katherine by the end of the game.
 At certain points in the game, we hear Vincent's thoughts on the current situation, and they change by having either an angelic cherub or a demonic cherub egg him into their way.
 Unlike most cases, they don't represent good/evil, but rather order/chaos.

 The Secret World begins with an encounter with these: after first being chosen by one of Gaia's Bees, you have a dream about meeting two members of the Host - one a Grigori, the other a Nephilim: the Grigori wants you to choose for yourself and avoid being corrupted by the voices that whisper in your sleep, while the Nephilim wants you to "make the right choices" and follow the will of the voices.
 They crop up again in the finale after you decide on what to Dreaming Prison.

 Randal's Monday: Randal gets one of these scenes at Mel's Pawn Shop on the first Monday.
 The good one is Matt, and the bad one is Marconi.
 When Matt understands that Marconi will impale him if Randal doesn't sell the ring, he quickly tells Randal to do it.